Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 One of the benefits to staying overnight on the island is getting the chance to walk around and explore the local villages.

 There are no cars allowed on the island, but the villages here are significantly smaller than Hoi An or Da Nang.
-Taking an hour or two to explore on foot or by bike can give you a small glimpse into how things look in smaller fishing villages compared to the faster pace of life found in the cities.
+There are motorbikes for rent, but we chose to do most of our exploring on foot.
+Taking an hour or two to explore really gives you a glimpse into how things look in smaller fishing villages compared to the faster pace of life found in the cities.

 Try the Local Seafood